glowinthedark/js-media-browser/README.md

 # MediaBrowser for Caddy

-An HTML+JS media browser for navigating file systems that contain text files, images, audio or video files.
-For video/audio files associated content such as PDF, HTML, or TXT can be displayed based on file name matching rules.
+Mediabro for Caddy is minimalistic web client that gives you an easy way to browse files on a computer and view videos, audios, PDFs, images and text content.
+The only server-side requirement is a vanilla [caddy server](https://caddyserver.com/) installation.

+Mediabro does not aim to replace [Plex](https://www.plex.tv/), [Jellyfin](https://jellyfin.org/), [Dim](https://github.com/Dusk-Labs/dim), [Filebrowser](https://github.com/filebrowser/filebrowser), etc and instead relies on having a regular caddy instance running.

 The intended use is HTTP browsing of audio or video files with associated notes in PDF, HTML, Markdown, or plain text format.
 Clicking a media file will open it in the media preview panel and search for a matching PDF, HTML, etc file with the same base name.
 If a matching content file was found it will be loaded in the content preview panel below the media panel.

-The app does not include a web server and works OOTB with the [caddy server](https://caddyserver.com/).
-The entire code runs client-side in the web browser.
+You can also add your own matching rules by editing the code.

+This is a purely client-side web client which connects to a [caddy server](https://caddyserver.com/) via HTTP.

 <sup>The media browser can also be used with other HTTP servers but in that case an static `index.json` file must be provided in the folders to be browsed.
 For details see the [Implementation](#implementation) section below. </sup>